kinyha/Task-Management-System-Azati/README.md

 # Task Management System

-A robust task management backend system developed with Kotlin and Spring Boot, featuring enterprise-grade architecture.
+A task management backend system developed with Kotlin and Spring Boot.
 This project serves as a learning initiative to transition from Java to Kotlin while implementing industry best practices.

 ## Technology Stack